Amanah Wali

 Amanah Wali is an Indonesian soap opera produced by MNC Pictures which premiered on 27 May 2017, at 02.45 WIB on RCTI.
 The soap opera which directed by Azhar Kinoi Lubis, Reka Wijaya, Viva Westy Datuk, Kiky Zkr, Dedi Setiadi, Bobby Herlambang, Ronggur Sihombing, Yogi Yose, Indrawan, Haekal Rizky Pratama, Asep Kusdinar and Yorris Rumsayor this also starring Wali Band.

-In season 4 on May 3 2020, this series underwent a story overhaul and changes in cast composition due to the appearance COVID-19 pandemic.
+On May 3, 2020, this series underwent a story overhaul and changes in cast composition due to the appearance COVID-19 pandemic.
 The shooting location was also forced to be moved because conditions made it impossible to do it outdoors.

 Plot

 Season 1

 Four young men who are still searching for their identity.
 Apoy the market thug, Tomy the illegal racer, Ovie the pickpocket, and Faank the punk busker.
 Their lives are far from normal, where each of them has their own unique side.
-Apoy which is an market champion, is very loud about extorting market traders for security reasons.
+Apoy which is a market champion, is very loud about extorting market traders for security reasons.
 However, behind that, he was always afraid and obedient after his mother's command voice was heard.

 Season 2

 Apoy, Faank, Tomy, and Ovie, after leaving the Annur Islamic Boarding School were not free from various problems.
 Apoy was heartbroken because someone else proposed to Wiyanti.
 Tomy is also heartbroken because April left him for Paris to continue fashion school.
 Faank's father had a heart attack and die, because he misunderstood and thought that Faank was still involved in a brawl with gang of punk kids.
-Ovie business hampered because Sapri is Ovie's former student, has now got a job as an employee at Tomy's minimarket.
+Ovie business is hampered by his former student, now he works as an employee at Tomy's minimarket.
 However, he secretly stole money from the minimarket cashier to pay for his mother's medical expenses.